Precision biomarkers and diagnostics in Northern Ireland

 Research and expertise

-In Northern Ireland, you can work alongside 17 huge university research centres and over 1,000 researchers.
+In Northern Ireland, you can work alongside 17 well renowned university research centres and over 1,000 researchers.
 Some 75% of research activity at Queen’s University Belfast is considered either world-leading or internationally excellent, according to the latest UK Research Excellence Framework assessment.

 You’ll also get excellent research capabilities with the: